TongueToe/LegaLabTutorial/Instructions/4_EEGAnalyses.md

 disp(['p-value: ' num2str(p)]);
 ```

+### 4.8.4 Linear Mixed Effects Model

-4. **Linear Mixed Effects Model**: In addition to the previously mentioned statistical tests, another powerful tool for analyzing data with complex structures is the Mixed Effects Model.
+In addition to the previously mentioned statistical tests, another powerful tool for analyzing data with complex structures is the Mixed Effects Model.
 Mixed Effects Models, also known as Multilevel Models or Hierarchical Models, allow for the analysis of data with nested or clustered structures, such as repeated measures or data collected from different subjects.

 In MATLAB, the Statistics and Machine Learning Toolbox provides functions for fitting mixed effects models.
 The `fitlme` function is commonly used for fitting linear mixed effects models.
 Here's an example of how to use `fitlme`: